Mambila people: Farmer Grazier disputes

-In late 2000, and thereafter, particularly on 1/1/02 when Udawa Fulani mercenaries from Niger and Chad invaded the Mambilla Plateau, conflicts over land led to many Fulani herders being driven from the Mambilla Plateau and becoming refugees in Cameroon.
-(There were confirmed newspaper and official reports of Fulani mercenaries being brought into Mambilla.
+In late 2000, and thereafter, particularly on 1 January 2002 when Udawa Fulani mercenaries from Niger and Chad invaded the Mambilla Plateau, conflicts over land led to many Fulani herders being driven from the Mambilla Plateau and becoming refugees in Cameroon and other parts of Nigeria.
+(There were confirmed newspaper and official reports of Fulani mercenaries being brought into Mambilla).

-Similar troubles occurred in mid 2017.
+Similar troubles occurred on 17 June 2017 when a Community Leader was abducted at about 3am in a Gestapo-style operation of the now-disbanded SARS Police brought in by certain actors.
+Again on 1 March 2018, the shooting to death of 2 men in a farm sparked off another round of conflict.